jakemcc/jakemccrary.com/source/_posts/2019-01-23-how-to-display-a-message-to-all-tmux-clients.markdown

 <!-- First Draft: 26 minutes -->

-I've been using [tmux](https://github.com/tmux/tmux) a lot more lately.
+Lately, I've been using [tmux](https://github.com/tmux/tmux) a lot.
 This resulted in me figuring out how to get [lein-test-refresh](https://github.com/jakemcc/lein-test-refresh#notifications) to send [notifications using tmux](/blog/2019/01/06/notifications-with-tmux-and-lein-test-refresh/).

 The setup linked above works great for when I'm doing work all by myself.
-Once I started pairing with another developer it showed some problems.
-It only send the notifications to one of the developers.
-One is better than none but still not ideal.
+It showed a problem when using ssh and tmux to pair with another developer.
+Instead of both developers receiving a notification, only one did.
+One is better than none but not ideal.

-Below is a GIF of what I'm talking about.
-Each window simulates a different developer pairing together on a project.
+Below is a GIF showing the problem.
+Each window simulates a different developer.

 ![tmux only showing one developer a notification](/images/tmux-pair-fail.gif)

-This wasn't too hard to fix though.
-A little digging through the tmux manpage shows that `tmux display-message` takes an optional flag telling it which client gets the message.
-I had the idea that if I could get a list of all the clients then I could iterate over them and send a message to each.
+This wasn't too hard to fix.
+A little digging through the tmux manpage shows that `tmux display-message` takes an optional flag telling it which client receives the message.
+If we can get a list of all the clients then iterating over them and sending a message to each is straightforward.

-We can get a list of clients with `tmux list-clients`.
-This gives output like below.
+`tmux list-clients` give us this list.
+Below is the output.

 ```
 $ tmux list-clients